open/close all folders

 - An undertaker was shown in Balto, making tiny caskets for the sick children that everyone thought were going to die.
 It was used to convey the tragedy of the situation, as the undertaker himself seems very mournful.

 - An undertaker is seen measuring and hammering a coffin together for Rango in Rango.
+For extra creepy, it's a spider.

 Films — Live-Action

 - The Undertaker, while well known as a wrestler, no longer fits the Western Character.
 He began as a mortician character before evolving as a guy has gone from using death to intimidate his opponents to a zombie to the Grim Reaper to a Dark Messiah Cult leader to a Badass Biker and back again as The Artifact.
-These days he's regarded as the best in the business, the guy who rolls around a few times a year for his WrestleMania streak or to take part in a hot angle.
+These days he's regarded as the best in the business, the guy who rolls around a few times a year for WrestleMania or to take part in a hot angle.

 - Tex Avery MGM Cartoons: